Does Each Squarespace Template Have Its Own Site Styles Options?

 Template-Specific Options

 On Squarespace 7.0, each named template (Brine, Bedford, York, Farro, Skye, etc.) has its own unique Site Styles panel.
-The Brine template family exposes extensive design controls - dozens of font, color, spacing, and layout options.
+The Brine template family exposes extensive design controls: dozens of font, color, spacing, and layout options.
 The Bedford template has a different set of options.
 Some templates offer more granular control than others.

 What Varies Between 7.0 Templates